ckan/ckan/doc/extensions/adding-custom-fields.rst

 .. topic :: Database Details

     By default CKAN is saving the custom values to the package_extra table.
     When a call to ``package_show`` is made, normally the results in package_extra are returned as a nested dictionary named 'extras'.
-By editing the schema in our plugin we are moving the field into the top-level of the dictionary returned from ``package_show``.
+    By editing the schema in our plugin we are moving the field into the top level of the dictionary returned from ``package_show``.
 Our custom_field will seemlessly appear as part of the schema.
 This means it appears as a top level attribute for our package in our templates and API calls whilst letting CKAN handle the conversion and saving to the package_extra table.

 Package Types
 ^^^^^^^^^^^^^

 The ``package_types`` function defines a list of package types that this plugin handles.
 Each package has a field containing it's type.
 Plugins can register to handle specific types of packages and ignore others.
 Since our plugin is not for any specific type of package and we want our plugin to be the default handler, we update the plugin code to contain the following

 .. code-block:: python